hotgazpacho/hotgazpacho.github.com/_posts/2012-03-30-testing-with-nhibernate-in-memory.markdown

 layout: post
 title: "Testing with NHibernate in-memory using SQLite"
 ---
+## Background

+At work, we've settled on an MVP, passive view pattern for the WinForms app we work on.
+This works great, because it gets all the important stuff into a Presenter that we can easily test.
+After implementing a couple dozen of these presenters, I've notcied common patterns and dependencies emerge within the presenters.
+Inspired by Ayende's recent string of posts on limiting abstractions, I decided to revisit what we do in the presenters, what sorts of infrastructure they provide, and how we can make it faster and easier to create new presenters.

+The first thing I'm looking at is NHibernate.
+I've tried numerous means of abstracting it away (PersistenceConversation, Reporsitories, etc.).
+They all help with testing, but at the expense of application performance.
+I've finally convinced myself that they're not providing the value they should.
+So, I've decided to embrace the fact that I'm using NHibernate, and take full advantage of all the facilities it provides.
+That, of course, means we're coupled to a database.

+## Testing with NHibernate In-Memory

 Testing against a SQL Server database is slow.
 SQLite is fast.
 SQLite in-memory is really fast.
 So fast, you can recreate all the tables in your db from your mapping files, ensuring a blank slate for your tests.
 Unfortunately, SQLite creates a new, blank database everytime you open a new session or stateless session.
 That is, each session opening seems to open a new IDbConnection, which resulted in a blank db.
 I could not, for the life of me, figure out how to get connection pooling to happen.
 Maybe it's not supported with SQLite.

 This is an issue for two reasons: